 3. Take warm honey water each morning.

-Honey, when used in the proper dosage, is a great way to reduce Kapha due to it’s “scraping” properties.
+Honey, when used in the proper dosage, is a great way to reduce Kapha due to its “scraping” properties.
 Crystallized honey is even better yet.
 Start each morning with 8 ounces of warm to hot water, mixed with 1 tsp of honey.
-Add a squeeze of lemon for even more Kapha reducing action. ***Please note that honey should never be heated over 108 degrees.
-This not only kills the vital nutrients, but also changes the molecular structure making it a toxic unrecognizable slug to the body.
+Add a squeeze of lemon for even more Kapha-reducing action. ***Please note that honey should never be heated over 108 degrees.
+This not only kills the vital nutrients but also changes the molecular structure, making it a toxic, unrecognizable slug to the body.

 4. Ginger, ginger, ginger!

-One of my most favorite and versatile herbs; this spicy root is one of the greatest options for reducing Kapha, boosting the digestion/metabolism and increasing the circulation.
+One of my most favorite and versatile herbs, this spicy root is one of the greatest options for reducing Kapha, boosting digestion and metabolism, and increasing circulation.
 During a Kapha imbalance, drinking ginger tea each day between meals is essential for removing the slow, dull qualities this doshic imbalance brings.
 Besides drinking the tea, one can also add ginger to each meal and even soak in a stimulating ginger and baking soda bath.
-Click here for our simple Ginger Tea Recipe.

 5. Avoid ALL snacking.

-6. Do not eat past 6pm.
+6. Do not eat past 6 pm.

 7. Spice up your meals.

-8. Get moving, everyday!
+8. Get moving, every day!

 9. Perform 10 Sun Salutations each morning.

-Surya Namaskar or the Sun Salutation, is a great way to start the day, awakening the body and mind.
+Surya Namaskar, or the Sun Salutation, is a great way to start the day, awakening the body and mind.
 The sun salutation is exceptionally great for Kapha imbalances due to the warming nature of the practice.
-Perform these each morning upon awakening to start your day fresh, vibrant and energized.
+Perform these each morning upon awakening to start your day fresh, vibrant, and energized.
 To begin, you may want to start with 5 sets and then add a couple each week until you have reached the full ten count.
-Be consistent and make sure to make this a daily practice 5-7 days each week.
+Be consistent and make sure to make this a daily practice, 5-7 days each week.

 Discover more Kapha-reducing Yoga postures here.